 What happens next, if I am successful with my application?

 You will be notified on completion as to whether you have been successful or not.
-If you are successful through the online testing stage you will receive formal notification, along with an application form to complete.
-If you are successful at this stage you will be invited to the job related test stage, and if successful you will then be invited to the assessment centre stage.
+If you are successful at this stage, you will be invited to undertake a fitness test (shuttle run) and if successful through this assessment you will then be invited to the job related tests.
+If successful through the job related tests you will be invited to the assessment centre stage.

 What happens next, if I am unsuccessful with my application?